billfitzgerald/infosec-primer/testing_scenarios.md

 <figure>
   <img alt="Using the Advanced Cookie Manager to save cookies from a specific domain" src="images/image35.png" width="624.00" height="341.33" title="Using the Advanced Cookie Manager to save cookies from a specific domain">
     <br>
-  <figcaption>Image Caption: Using the advanced cookie manager to save cookies from a specific domain</figcaption>
+  <figcaption>Image Caption: Using the Advanced Cookie Manager to save cookies from a specific domain</figcaption>
 </figure>
 </div>